 There’s a couple of points to consider here.
 The common argument in favour of hiking boots is that ankle support is required to prevent rolling the joint on uneven surfaces.

-On the other hand, some argue that hiking running shoes are better because they allow any flexing to be done by the ankle joint, rather than being deferred up to the knee which is not designed to flex in the same way.
-If you have strong feet and ankles and are walking on well-formed trails, hiking running shoes will be more than adequate.
+On the other hand, some argue that trail running shoes are better because they allow any flexing to be done by the ankle joint, rather than being deferred up to the knee which is not designed to flex in the same way.
+If you have strong feet and ankles and are walking on well-formed trails, trail running shoes will be more than adequate.

 Hiking long distances can be made far easier by reducing the weight of your pack and equipment.
 Many long-distance hikers go to great lengths to reduce their overall pack weight.